porter-finance/v1-core/spec/overview.md

 * Allowing bond redemption for the bond holders via `redeem()`

 ### Collateral
 Borrowers specify the ERC20 token they would like to use as collateral when creating the bond.
 Only a single collateral type is supported per bond.
-The ratio fo collateral backing each token is also specified by the borrower at bond creation.
+The ratio for collateral backing each token is also specified by the borrower at bond creation.
 This "collateralization ratio" prerequisites the minting of new bonds.

 ### Convertibility
 If convertability in enabled for the bond,